Star Wars Jedi Fallen Order Gameplay Demo Impressions

 Use the force

 Next, Cal decides to help Saw with his mission by rescuing the Wookie slaves.
-Gameplay then moves to more platforming sequences which reveal more features like a skill point/skill tree system, using the light saber to clear a path, and platforming puzzles that BD-1 can help solve via hacking machines in the environment.
-The enemy encounters also reveal some more of Cal’s Jedi abilities like using the force to paralyze enemies.
+Gameplay then moves to more platforming sequences which reveal more gameplay elements like a skill point/skill tree system, clearing paths with a lightsaber, and platforming puzzles that BD-1 can help solve via hacking machines in the environment.
+The enemy encounters also reveal more of Cal’s Jedi abilities like using the force to paralyze enemies.
 This was particularly interesting to me as before this I have only seen that technique utilized by dark side force users like Kylo Ren.
 Could Cal be a “grey Jedi”?

 By now the enemy is well alerted of your presence and at one point you sneak up behind two troopers in the middle of a discussion.
 One trooper assures the other that they will be ok because they have “the high ground”.
 A well-well placed Episode III reference.

 The platforming continues with wall running and jumping which is a clear nod to Respawn’s hit Titanfall.
-It is also revealed that BD-1 can scan certain objects and enemies to provide insight and information.
-Like weak points and strategy.
+At this point we discover that BD-1 can scan certain objects and enemies to provide insight and information.
+For example: weak points and attack strategy.
 BD-1 can also learn new abilities and even transform into certain items like a zip line grapple.

 From here the demo goes into what was already seen in the initial livestream.
 In case you missed that you can watch it below.